 In the event of a disaster, the IMEA Mutual Aid program is designed to provide trained personnel and assistance to any municipality, IOU or electric cooperative in or outside of the state of Indiana.
 Our first priority is to dispatch crews to IMEA member communities.

-As we enter the Midwest’s storm season, I would like to take this time to remind all IMEA member communities that in the event of an emergency, whether you are the recipient or aiding utility, to please keep the IMEA informed of any Mutual Aid activity.
+I would like to take this time to remind all IMEA member communities that in the event of an emergency, whether you are the recipient or aiding utility, to please keep the IMEA informed of any Mutual Aid activity.
 An email will tell us who is already involved and help us in coordinating efforts should the event escalate. (coordinate your calls through the IMEA).
 If you call your neighboring community without calling us first it may actually hinder our coordinating efforts to benefit all IMEA communities in the event of a widespread emergency.
 If someone calls you for assistance please ask them if they have contacted the IMEA.
 If you have sent crews to a neighboring community please let either me or one of the regional coordinators know at the IMEA.

 As an important safety reminder, only permit “home utility” personnel to enter your substation during an emergency, mutual aid activity or any other time.
 If you have any questions about IMEA’s Mutual Aid program, please do not hesitate to contact me or any of the other statewide contacts.